by Daniel Buteau, DCW staff

 by Harry Heidelmark, DCW staff

-This article originally appeared in the November 2007 edition of Drum Corps World (Volume 36, Number 14), mailed to subscribers on October 25, 2007.
+This article originally appeared in the June 28, 2006 edition of Drum Corps World (Volume 36, Number 8.